-Once a GP Mental Health Treatment Plan has been completed and claimed on Medicare, or a GP is managing a patient under a referred psychiatrist assessment and management plan (item 291), a patient is eligible for up to 10 Medicare rebateable allied mental health services per calendar year for services by:
+Once a GP Mental Health Treatment Plan has been completed and claimed on Medicare, or a GP is managing a patient under a referred psychiatrist assessment and management plan (item 291), a patient is eligible for up to 10 (temporarily increased to 20 until 31 December 2022) Medicare rebateable individual mental health services per calendar year by:

-- \cdot clinical psychologists providing psychological the rapies; or - · appropriately trained GPs or allied mental health professionals providing focussed psychological strategy (FPS) services.
+- clinical psychologists providing psychological therapies; or - appropriately trained GPs or allied mental health professionals providing focussed psychological strategy (FPS) services.

-In addition to the above services, patients will also be eligible to claim up to 10 separate services for the provision of group therapy.
+In addition to the above services, patients will also be eligible to claim up to 10 separate services for the provision of group therapy, in line with their clinical need.